-Given the support for the creation of the marketplace, it appears most supporters have overcome negative perceptions that might motivate them to support banning it in their local communities.
-Small town governments are especially eager to ban clinical and recreational cannabis prior to legalization
+Given the support for creating the marketplace, it appears most supporters have overcome negative perceptions that might motivate them to support banning it in their local communities.
+Small-town governments are especially eager to ban clinical and recreational cannabis prior to NJ legalization

-Opinions varied on where cannabis use should occur.
-Asked if it should be limited to private property, 71 percent were in favor, with 26 percent opposed.
+Opinions vary on where cannabis use should occur.
+Asked if it should be limited to private property, 71 percent were in favor.
+26 percent opposed it.
 Cannabis consumption lounges were favored by a margin of 50 to 38 percent.
-Online purchases via home delivery were favored 55 percent to 33 percent.
-These market features have become a part of other state’s cannabis markets.
-The poll revealed that 68 percent of respondents felt it was also appropriate to clear the criminal records of anyone convicted of a low-level criminal charge related to marijuana.
+Online purchases via home delivery were favored by 55 percent to 33 percent.
+These market features have become a part of other state cannabis markets.
+The poll revealed 68 percent felt it appropriate to clear the criminal records of anyone convicted of a low-level marijuana criminal charge.

 Cannabis Poll Results and Implications

 The cannabis poll put the results in the context of the upcoming presidential election.
-A total of 51 percent said they supported the Democratic nominee, former Vice President Joe Biden, compared to 33 percent who said they supported Trump.
+51 percent said they supported the Democratic nominee, former Vice President Joe Biden 33 percent said they supported Trump.
 Eight percent were unsure, and seven percent said they favored another candidate.
-Given the overarching support for the cannabis referendum, it appears support for Trump or Biden does not impact one’s view on the subject.

 The survey, executed by DKC Analytics, questioned 500 registered New Jersey voters from July 7 to 12, 2020.
 The margin of error is plus or minus 4.4 percentage points.
 Because it was conducted using scientific principles, the results can be extrapolated to the great population.

-Brach Eichler, a thought leader in cannabis law, was one of the first New Jersey law firms to form a cannabis law practice committed to providing counsel to those seeking to understand the laws surrounding cannabis.
+Brach Eichler was one of the first New Jersey law firms to form a cannabis law practice.
+They are committed to providing counsel to those seeking to understand the laws surrounding cannabis.

-While a bunch of self-interested, sanctimonious old politicians could not agree on cannabis legalization, the will of the people will be shown on November 3rd.
-The problem is they still need to enact implementation legislation after the referendum passes.
+While self-interested, sanctimonious old politicians could not agree on cannabis legalization, the will of the people will be shown on November 3rd.
+The problem is that they still need to enact implementation legislation after the referendum.
 Ideally, the referendum will lead to swift implementation.
 But ideals don’t do well in New Jersey.